-If your rink will be primarily used for ice skating then you may want to consider an infused surface for your project.
-These panels are manufactured with a slip agent additive that reduces surface friction (coefficient of friction) and does not require any surface glide enhancers.
+All of our panels are manufactured and infused with a slip agent additive that reduces surface friction (coefficient of friction) and does not require any surface glide enhancers.
 Our proprietary blend offers optimal glide and performance while limiting skate blade wear.

 - Ideal for Ice Skating

 - Great for Dedicated Spaces

 No surface Enhancers Necessary